PierreIsCoding/sdiy/Digital_Sample_And_Hold/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Digital_Sample_And_Hold/IMAGES/front_image.jpg" height="500"/>

 ## How It Works
 The goal for me, appart from having the features the module comes with, was to experiment with the Attiny84 by designing a module for it.
 The Attiny84 is a powerfull little MCU, small and cheap.
 By adding an external 16MHz crystal it is as fast as an Arduino Nano, or even faster by using a 20MHz crystal.
 The formfactor is ideal for small SDIY projects.
-Especially if you don't need al those pins.
+Especially if you don't need all those pins.

 For the DAC (digital to analog converter) I used the same PWM setup as with my [quantizer moddule](https://github.com/PierreIsCoding/sdiy/tree/main/Quantizer), because that one just works great.
 For the ADC (analog to digital converter) I wanted to use something else.
 The onboard ADC is just 10 bit.
 That is not much if you want to use it for a more precise and wide range bipolar digital Sample & Hold module.
 I also didn't want to use a dedicated chip for it, since those require a lot of extra programming, more pins and it can interfere with the ADC.
 I figured that the most simple solution would be an hack...
 Using the 16 bit PWM-based output for finding the input!